UoS-SCCS/VirtualWebAuthn/notes.md

 - If a PIN is set on the authenticator it must be provided to make a credential.
 However, it is not required to access the credential.
 In particular:
     > If pinAuth parameter is not present and clientPin has been set on the authenticator, set the "uv" bit to 0 in the response.
 - Why does this not require the PIN to be provided?
+    - It might be because the platform will already have got the pin token, and as such, has proved access.
+The relying party will get uv = false, which might be ok
+- It isn't clear to me how one triggers Chrome to set or change a PIN.
+Maybe it is intended to be managed entirely outside of WebAuthN, but it is part of CTAP2?